Washington unites to honour former senator John McCain

-A memorial service has taken place in Washington to honour late senator John McCain.

-The six-term Republican senator, who lived and worked in the US capital over four decades, is lying in state under the Capitol Rotunda until his funeral service on Saturday.
+Hundreds of people have queued outside the US Capitol to say goodbye to John McCain as friends, family and dignitaries paid their tributes inside to the Vietnam hero and senator lying in state under the majestic dome.

 Mr McCain’s casket arrived at the Capitol on Friday morning as his family watched from the steps.
-It then took centre stage as family, friends, politicians and other guests gathered in the vast Rotunda to pay tribute to him.
+It then took centre stage as invited guests gathered in the vast Rotunda to remember him.

-It is the first of two days of services in Washington honouring the Arizona senator, who served in Congress for 35 years.
+“It is only right that today, near the end of his long journey, John lies here, in this great hall, under the mighty dome, like other American heroes before him,” said Senate Majority Leader Mitch McConnell.

+House Speaker Paul Ryan called Mr McCain “one of the bravest souls our nation has produced”.

+Other officials represented the administration in Mr Trump’s hard-to-miss absence.
+Defence Secretary Jim Mattis, White House Chief of Staff John Kelly, UN Ambassador John Bolton, Attorney General Jeff Sessions and Deputy Attorney General Rod Rosenstein were among those in attendance, along with members of the Joint Chiefs of Staff.

+Former secretary of state Henry Kissinger, former senator Joe Lieberman and actor Warren Beatty were among those pausing at Mr McCain’s casket.

-On Saturday, his funeral procession will pause by the Vietnam Memorial and head for Washington National Cathedral for a formal service.
+On Saturday, Mr McCain’s funeral procession will pause by the Vietnam Memorial and head for Washington National Cathedral for a formal service.

 At Mr McCain’s request, two former presidents – Democrat Barack Obama and Republican George Bush – are expected to speak during the funeral service.